-If you are buying or selling a home, or have never had your home tested for Radon gas, having a professional Radon test can protect you and your family from health issues.
-Here is helpful information about Radon and what to expect from a Radon test.
+If you are buying or selling a home or have never had your home tested for radon gas, getting a professional radon test can protect you and your family from health issues.
+In this article, we will talk about radon, and what to expect from a radon test.

 What Is Radon?